Teams meeting recording

 The two values for this setting are:

-- Block — Saves channel meeting recordings to a “Recordingsonly” folder in the channel.
-Channel owners will have full rights on the recordings in this folder, but channel members will have read access without ability to download.
+- Block - Saves channel meeting recordings to a “Recordingsonly” folder in the channel.
+Channel owners have full rights on the recordings in this folder, but channel members have read access without ability to download.

-Meetings automatically expire
+Recordings automatically expire

-You can turn off the Meetings automatically expire setting in the Teams admin center, under Meetings > Meeting policies > Recording & transcription.
+You can turn off the Meetings automatically expire setting in the Teams admin center under Meetings > Meeting policies > Recording & transcription.

 Default expiration time